 While Olivia deBelle Byrd was repeating one of her many Southern stories

 for the umpteenth time, her long-suffering husband looked at her with glazed over eyes and said, “Why don’t you write this stuff down?”
 Thus was born Miss Hildreth Wore Brown—Anecdotes of a Southern Belle.
 If the genesis for a book is to shut your wife up, I guess that’s as good as any.
+On top of that, Olivia’s mother had burdened her with one of those Southern middle names kids love to make fun.
+To see “deBelle” printed on the front of a book seemed vindication for all the childhood teasing.

 With storytelling written in the finest Southern tradition from the soap operas of Chandler Street in the quaint town of Gainesville, Georgia, to a country store on the Alabama state line, Olivia deBelle Byrd delves with wit and amusement into the world of the Deep South with all its unique idiosyncrasies and colloquialisms.